-In her spare time she raises her own chickens, dairy goats, cares for her mother's beefmaster cattle, and is a "lazy gardener" who appreciates the value and purpose of the "weeds" growing in the nooks and crannies of her garden.
+In her spare time she raises her own chickens, ducks, geese, turkey, and dairy goats, and is a "lazy gardener" who appreciates the value and purpose of the "weeds" growing in the nooks and crannies of her garden.

 Dave Holladay is coming again to teach at SkyEarth!
 He is widely regarded as one of the country's foremost educators in Stone Age living skills, David is a frequent lecturer, author, and consultant on primitive technologies, edible/medicinal plants, and pre-Columbian culture.
 He served for 18 years as head instructor at the Boulder Outdoor Survival School and was education director of Anasazi, a wilderness program for teens.
 David has served as a consultant for products such as Cast Away, Survivorman, Man vs. Wild, Road Rules, and numerous others, and was most recently featured on No Man's Land, a History Channel production.